OuYangg/GNNs/README.md

-# GNNs
+# Pytorch-Implementation of GNNS

-This is a repository used to preserve codes about GNNs.
+## Introduction
+This repository is used to store the pytorch version of GNNs such as GCN, GAT and GraphSAGE.

+Leave your ⭐ if you think it is helpful~